dominiquedevriese/ogp-notes/modular_effects.md

 }
 ```
 We can now easily instantiate a client class like `BusinessLogic` with a different implementation of `Log` by providing it to the constructor.
+In that sense, the `Log` interface represents an "abstract effect".
-In fact, several instances of the class can use different implementations of `Log`.
+Note that several instances of the class `BusinessLogic` can use different implementations of `Log`.

+In what follows, we will refer to interfaces representing abstract effects as "effect interfaces" and to objects implementing them as "effect instances".

+# Implementing Effect Interfaces #
+Representing abstract effects as effect interfaces and implementing them using effect instances has many advantages.

+## Parameterized Effekkkkjjcts ##
 Implementations of effect interfaces may also be parameterized.
 For example, suppose that we have the following requirement: